osism/documentation/source/deployment/infrastructure.rst

 Infrastructure
 ==============

-.. note:: Run this command on the manager node.
+Execute the following commands on the manager node.

 Common
 ======